Military chaplain: Organization and clothing

-Throughout the Third Reich period, only the Army and Navy had military chaplains.
+Throughout the Third Reich period, the Army and Navy had military chaplains.
 When needed, other branches of the armed forces acquired chaplains from the Army or Navy or from nearby parish.
+On an occasion the SS units also had chaplains.
 In the Heer (Army), military chaplains were organized into Group 3b (Pastoral Group) of the General Army Office under the Army High Command.
 In mid 1935, four groups of military chaplains were introduced.
 In 1936, similar groups were introduced for the Kriegsmarine although the evolution over time was different.
 The groups are as follow.